chrisstef/polyplace/README.md

 ### Getting test MATIC

-You can get up to 2 MATIC/day by pasting your address here: https://mumbaifaucet.com/.
+You can get up to 2 test MATIC / day by pasting your address here: https://mumbaifaucet.com/.

 ## Developers

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-### The repository
+### Install

 First, you will need to `clone` or `fork` the repository into your Github account: